andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 dc1-spine2                 : ok=1    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-Same here as with the build.yml action, I have already sent the config to the switches once, so no changes has been done to the exisitng devices (I will do a change further down).
-The configuration is written to the devices instantly and now configured as requested.
+No changes here either as the switches has already been configured by me earlier uisng AVD.
+No changes has been done to the exisitng devices (I will do a change further down).
+If a new configuration or change the configuration is written to the devices instantly and now configured as requested.